 There are yet other reasons why your dog may be experiencing pain.
 If you are unable to treat these conditions directly, your dog may need to take pills to cope with the discomfort and there is always a risk that he could suffer a bad reaction to the medication.
 Turmeric often controls pain just as well — without any of the side effects.

-Turmeric can both protect your dog from cancer, by stopping precancerous cells from becoming cancerous and prevent current cancer cells from multiplying.
+Turmeric can protect your dog from cancer, by stopping precancerous cells from becoming cancerous and preventing current cancer cells from multiplying.
 It can even kill existing cancer cells, reducing the size of tumors.
 Many holistic vets prescribe turmeric in addition to traditional medications to treat cancer for this very reason.

-As half of all adult dogs eventually suffer from cancer, taking steps to now to prevent your dog from suffering from this disease is crucial.
+As half of all adult dogs eventually suffer from cancer, taking steps now to prevent your dog from suffering from this disease is crucial.

 Check out some tips to prevent cancer for your dog.